lucemans/sf-ethglobal-guides/Ethereum Name Service/submission.md

 ## Offchain Data

-With the recent implementation of CCIP Read (Also known as [EIP-3668](https://eips.ethereum.org/EIPS/eip-3668) or 'durin') we are able to read data from other chains or from other external locations.
+With the recent implementation of CCIP Read (Also known as [EIP-3668](https://eips.ethereum.org/EIPS/eip-3668)) we are able to read data from other chains or from other external locations.
 This enables us to have name information controlled by for example layer 2's, rollups, other chains, and centralized servers.
 More information about ENS and L2 Support can be found in the [ENS Layer2 and offchain data support
 ](https://docs.ens.domains/dapp-developer-guide/ens-l2-offchain).

 ![ENS Offchain](./assets/ens_offchain.png)